Indian nationalism: Conception of Pan-South Asianism

 India's concept of nationhood is based not merely on territorial extent of its sovereignty.
-Nationalistic sentiments and expression encompass that India's ancient history, as the birthplace of the Indus Valley civilisation, as well as four major world religions – Hinduism, Buddhism, Jainism and Sikhism.
+Nationalistic sentiments and expression encompass India's ancient history as the birthplace of the Indus Valley civilisation, as well as four major world religions – Hinduism, Buddhism, Jainism and Sikhism.
 Indian nationalists see India stretching along these lines across the Indian subcontinent.
+Mahatma Gandhi argued that the presence of ancient Hindu pilgrimage centres in the corners of India indicated an older consciousness of Indian unity.

 Ages of war and invasion

 India today celebrates many kings and queens for combating foreign invasion and domination, such as Shivaji of the Maratha Empire, Rani Laxmibai of Jhansi, Kittur Chennamma, Maharana Pratap of Rajputana, Prithviraj Chauhan and Tipu Sultan.
-The kings of Ancient India, such as Chandragupta Maurya and Ashoka of the Magadha Empire, are also remembered for their military genius, notable conquests and remarkable religious tolerance.
+The kings of Ancient India, such as Chandragupta Maurya of the Maurya Empire and his successor Ashoka of the Magadha Empire, are also remembered for their military genius, notable conquests and remarkable religious tolerance.

-Akbar was a Mughal emperor, was known to have a good relationship with the Roman Catholic Church as well as with his subjects – Hindus, Buddhists, Sikhs and Jains.
-He forged familial and political bonds with Hindu Rajput kings.
-Although previous Sultans had been more or less tolerant, Akbar took religious intermingling to new level of exploration.
-He developed for the first time in Islamic India an environment of complete religious freedom.
-Akbar undid most forms of religious discrimination, and invited the participation of wise Hindu ministers and kings, and even religious scholars to debate in his court.
+The Mughal emperor Akbar was known to have a policy of religious tolerance and syncretism.

 Colonial-era nationalism

-The consolidation of the British East India Company's rule in the Indian subcontinent during the 18th century brought about socio-economic changes which led to the rise of an Indian middle class and steadily eroded pre-colonial socio-religious institutions and barriers.
+The consolidation of the British East India Company's rule in the Indian subcontinent during the late 18th century brought about socio-economic changes which led to the rise of an Indian middle class and steadily eroded pre-colonial socio-religious institutions and barriers.

 The emerging economic and financial power of Indian business-owners and merchants and the professional class brought them increasingly into conflict with the British authorities.
 A rising political consciousness among the native Indian social elite (including lawyers, doctors, university graduates, government officials and similar groups) spawned an Indian identity and fed a growing nationalist sentiment in India in the last decades of the nineteenth century.
 The creation in 1885 of the Indian National Congress in India by the political reformer A.O.
 Hume intensified the process by providing an important platform from which demands could be made for political liberalisation, increased autonomy, and social reform.

-The leaders of the Congress advocated dialogue and debate with the Raj administration to achieve their political goals.
-Distinct from these moderate voices (or loyalists) who did not preach or support violence was the nationalist movement, which grew particularly strong, radical and violent in Bengal and in Punjab.
-Notable but smaller movements also appeared in Maharashtra, Madras and other areas across the south.
+Congress leaders preferred dialogue and debate with the Raj administration to press their political demands.
+Unlike these moderates or loyalists, who opposed violence, the nationalist movement grew increasingly strong, radical, and militant in Bengal and Punjab, with smaller yet notable movements emerging in Maharashtra, Madras, and other parts of southern India.